 The Sports Tribunal and any NSO Anti-Doping Tribunal established by a National Sporting Organisation to hear Violation Proceedings will function under the Rules when hearing Violation Proceedings.

 It is intended that National Sporting Organisations will agree to the Rules as their Anti-Doping Rules in order to implement the Code.
-By agreeing to the application of the Rules, National Sporting Organisations will agree that DFSNZ and the Sports Tribunal (or any NSO Anti-Doping Tribunal) can exercise all the functions and powers in the Act and the Rules.
+By agreeing to the application of the Rules, National Sporting Organisations will agree that the Commission and the Sports Tribunal (or any NSO Anti-Doping Tribunal) can exercise all the functions and powers in the Act and the Rules.

 National Sporting Organisations that agree to the Rules will do so on the basis that they agree to the application of the Rules as amended from time to time.
-In accordance with its obligations under the Act, DFSNZ will provide National Sporting Organisations, Athletes and the Privacy Commissioner a reasonable opportunity to comment before amending the Rules.
+In accordance with its obligations under the Act, the Commission will provide National Sporting Organisations, Athletes, the Sports Tribunal, Māori and the Privacy Commissioner a reasonable opportunity to comment before amending the Rules.

-As provided in the Code, DFSNZ will be responsible for conducting all aspects of Doping Control.
-Any aspect of Doping Control or anti-doping Education may be delegated by DFSNZ to Delegated Third Parties, however, DFSNZ will require the Delegated Third Parties to perform such aspects in compliance with the Code and International Standards, and DFSNZ will remain fully responsible for ensuring that any delegated aspects are performed in compliance with the Code.
+As provided in the Code, the Commission will be responsible for conducting all aspects of Doping Control.
+Any aspect of Doping Control or anti-doping Education may be delegated by the Commission to Delegated Third Parties, however, the Commission will require the Delegated Third Parties to perform such aspects in compliance with the Code and International Standards, and the Commission will remain fully responsible for ensuring that any delegated aspects are performed in compliance with the Code.

-DFSNZ will collect Samples or Specimens to test for the presence of substances or methods that are prohibited under the WADA Prohibited List.
+The Commission will collect Samples or Specimens to test for the presence of substances or methods that are prohibited under the WADA Prohibited List.
 Samples will be collected in accordance with the International Standard for Testing and Investigations and applicable WADA Guidelines for the Collection of Blood and Urine Samples.
-DFSNZ will also carry out investigations in relation to anti-doping rule violations under Rules 2.2 to 2.11.
-National Sporting Organisations will promptly refer all information relating to possible anti-doping rule violations to DFSNZ.
-DFSNZ will review information obtained in any investigation and decide whether the information supports the bringing of Violation Proceedings.
-DFSNZ will bring Violation Proceedings and present the evidence in support of the proceedings before either the Sports Tribunal or an NSO Anti-Doping Tribunal.
-Subject to its various obligations to notify and promptly report and present evidence under the Rules, and to certain exceptional circumstances, the process of investigating and hearing Violation Proceedings will be treated as a confidential process by DFSNZ and all National Sporting Organisations and Persons subject to the Rules until a decision has been made in relation to the alleged Violation.
+The Commission will also carry out investigations in relation to anti-doping rule violations under Rules 2.2 to 2.11.
+National Sporting Organisations will promptly refer all information relating to possible anti-doping rule violations to the Commission.
+The Commission will review information obtained in any investigation and decide whether the information supports the bringing of Violation Proceedings.
+The Commission will bring Violation Proceedings and present the evidence in support of the proceedings before either the Sports Tribunal or an NSO Anti-Doping Tribunal.
+Subject to its various obligations to notify and promptly report and present evidence under the Rules, and to certain exceptional circumstances, the process of investigating and hearing Violation Proceedings will be treated as a confidential process by the Commission and all National Sporting Organisations and Persons subject to the Rules until a decision has been made in relation to the alleged Violation.

 The terms in italics in this introduction and in the Rules are defined as set out in the Definitions section at the end of the Rules.
 Comments in these Rules are intended to be explanatory rather than intended to have legislative effect.